B1397KB/B1397KB/README.md

 Currently responsible for the core development of some open source projects, and will focus on closed source and enterprise projects in the future.

-Open source communities/projects involved: BFBAN, CAT TEAM (BFV ROBOT), I want to build a big player community for the Battlefield series in the future.
+Open source communities/projects involved: BFBAN, CAT TEAM (BFV ROBOT).

 Malaysia GMT+8 Language: S-Chinese (Mandarin), English.